 How Do HSAs Work?

-Employers offering HSAs in conjunction with high deductible plans can contribute to the accounts on behalf of employees; those who use HSA frequently choose to fund the accounts with regular paycheck deductions.
+Employers offering HSAs in conjunction with high-deductible plans can contribute to the accounts on behalf of employees; those who use HSAs frequently choose to fund the accounts with regular paycheck deductions.
 You can also choose to manage an HSA on your own, independent from your employer.
-If you have an HSA and change jobs, switch insurance plans, or retire, your HSA continues to be yours.
+If you have an HSA and change jobs, switch insurance plans, or retire, your HSA and the money in it are still yours.
 This continuity is a feature unique to HSAs.
 Unlike flexible savings accounts (FSAs) or some health reimbursement arrangement plans, HSA money is not governed by a “use-it-or-lose-it” arrangement.

 The Benefits of Using an HSA

-There are many (financial) benefits to using an HSAs:
+There are many (financial) benefits to using an HSA:

 - As an investment tool: you can contribute to an HSA in the same way that you can contribute to an IRA to save for retirement.